A Brief and Incomplete History of Aquascaping

 Amongst his many aquascaping achievements, George is a founding member of the United Kingdom Aquatic Plant Society, or UKAPS for short, an online aquascaping forum which went live in 2007.
 Contrary to its name it has become a truly international community actively enjoyed by aquascapers from all four corners of the globe; at the time of writing over 15,200 members strong and still growing.
 In short, it remains one of the best sources of aquascaping information, shared knowledge and advice in the world…but then I could be biased.

 Another such forum that has been hugely influential is the Barr Report, founded by Californian Tom Barr.
-Tom is best known for promoting the idea that inorganic nutrients do not cause algae, and in 2005, along with others, he developed a method of eutrophic fertiliser dosing called Estimative Index (EI).
-Eutrophic fertiliser dosing was considered an heretical concept at the time and initially met with much resistance, but it eventually caused a paradigm shift and changed the face of aquascaping.
+Tom is best known for promoting the idea that inorganic nutrients do not cause algae, and in 2005 along with others developed a method of eutrophic fertiliser dosing called Estimative Index (EI).
+EI was considered an heretical concept at the time and initially met with much resistance, but it eventually caused a paradigm shift and changed the face of aquascaping.
 As an aside, Tom also helped set up UKAPS and initially hosted it on the Barr Report where it still has its own section today.

 “The Diorama style typically depicts a terrestrial landscape…where the fish sometimes incongruously translate as birds.”